 ARUP Blood Services will regularly transport the blood between its blood bank and AirMed’s four Utah bases to ensure blood supplies are stocked and replenished.

 ARUP provided training to AirMed’s staff to teach them how to store and pack the blood for transport.
 O-negative blood, the universal donor type, will be available on each helicopter.

 About ARUP Blood Services

 ARUP Blood Services is a division of ARUP Laboratories, which is a nonprofit enterprise of the University of Utah and the Department of Pathology.
-ARUP Blood Services is the sole blood provider to University of Utah hospital and clinics, Huntsman Cancer Hospital, and Shriners Hospital for Children.
+ARUP Blood Services is the sole blood provider to University of Utah hospital and clinics and Huntsman Cancer Hospital,

 AirMed was established on June 16, 1978, as the eighth air medical transport program in the nation.
 AirMed flies trauma, burn, medical, pediatric, neonate, high-risk OB, and cardiac assist device patients 24 hours a day with six helicopters and two airplanes placed throughout northern Utah and Wyoming.
 AirMed uses the most state-of-the-art equipment available, which includes digital capnography, invasive line management, and intra-aortic balloon pumps for transport.
 AirMed’s mission is to deliver the highest quality of care to patients and AirMed will continue to strive for excellence in every aspect of our profession.

 Deb Jordan, 801-583-2787 ext.
 2639 or (mobile) 818-681-4681, email@example.com